Parents of Calvary Preparatory Academy

 CPA’s Parent Ambassador Committee

+The parents of CPA cling to the idea that we can best support our school community together!
 If you are a parent or guardian of a current or previously enrolled student(s), we encourage you to get involved in our PAC team!
 The purpose of the PAC is to enhance our school community as a whole by promoting school spirit and supporting our students and teachers through prayer, action and encouragement.
 We invite you to join the PAC!
-Contact Mrs. White at firstname.lastname@example.org to learn more.
+Contact Mrs. Beck at firstname.lastname@example.org to learn more.

 High Quality Secondary Curriculum